gbeckers/Darr/examplearrays/exampleraggedarray_int64.darr/README.txt

 that also contains this README.

-If Darr is not available, the data can also be read in other environments, with a little more effort, using the description or example code below.
+If Darr is not available, the data can also be read in other environments, with a little more effort, using the description or code snippets below.

 Description of data storage